Vaudreuil station

-The station is a recent addition to the line, built in 2003.
+The station was built in 2003.
 It is located near the interchange of Autoroute 40 and Autoroute 30, on Boulevard de la Gare, and is surrounded by new development that followed its construction.
 The station was originally built as a single-track, single-platform station.
 In 2019, as part of a large-scale renovation, a second platform was added to the other side of the single track so that passengers can embark and alight on either side of the train, saving them from having to cross the track.

 The renovation also included the construction of a passenger service centre, permanent bus shelters, more parking spaces, and bicycle facilities.
 The new constructions were built in a modernist style inspired by the International Style of Ludwig Mies van der Rohe.
 The renovation also added a work of public art, making Vaudreuil only the second station on the line to have one: a coloured mural printed on glass by Marianne Chevalier, entitled De verts et de vents.
 It is located on the façade of the service centre.